sumittttpaul/The-View-Island/README.md

 Hello, I am Sumeet Kumar Paul and here is News App, so let's get started.

+Watch the video to learn about all the features of this project: [video/theviewisland.vercel.app](https://drive.google.com/file/d/1Y_OcLr63p8qiW4n3rKGLPIsimCamavA0/view?usp=sharing)

 ## Getting Started

 This ecommerce store contains following sections :-